Casao/jasmine-as-promised/README.md

 And Bower will also auto-install the `Jasmine` library for you; as part of this library install.

+## Using with AngularJS

+When using AngularJS with Jasmine Specs (and Jasmine-as-Promised ), developers have two (2) types of test goals:

+1)  Testing with angular-mocks to use mock $http and mock $timeout(s).

+2)  Testing with angular-spec to use Jasmine tests with LIVE $http (real XHR) calls.

+Developers should study the [/test/test_withAngular.html](https://github.com/Mindspace/jasmine-as-promised/blob/master/test/test_withAngular.html).
+That shows how

+*  the libraries should be loaded,
+*  how Jasmine should be started
+*  how angular services can be constructed with mock APIs
+*  how Spec(s) can be implemented using `inject( )` and `runs( )`
+*  how Angular Promise-based services can be easily tested.

 ## How Does This Work!?

 While this approach using the interceptor or *head hook* approach, it should be note that this is hack... albeit a reasonable one.